mboverell/moverell/content/about.md

 date: 2019-01-12T13:32:59-08:00
 draft: false
 ---
-I'm an Australian living in Oakland, California with my wife, two daughters, and [good dog](https://www.instagram.com/p/Bs1lxcUn9jTGzlR-lZ0sSU3KbXZLjUYTb3i7nw0/).
+I'm an Australian living in California with my wife, three daughters, and [good dog](https://www.instagram.com/p/Bs1lxcUn9jTGzlR-lZ0sSU3KbXZLjUYTb3i7nw0/).

-I work at [Lyft](http://lyft.com), started [RecruitLoop](http://recruitloop.com), and invest in great companies through [Startmate](http://startmate.com.au).
-Previously I worked at McKinsey.
+I build the business at **ClassDojo**.
+Before that: [Lyft](http://lyft.com), startup founder, consulting.
+I love supporting early-stage founders, and have invested in +20 companies—mostly in AI, saas, marketplaces.
+Also started **Antipodes**, a collective of founders and operators that back foreign founders making a dent in the US.

-This site is my personal collection of work, ideas and content.
-It's work in progress.
-All opinions my own.
+This site is my personal collection of things I'm working on or thining about.
+It's all work in progress.

 You'll find me on [Twitter](http://twitter.com/mboverell), [LinkedIn](http://linkedin.com/in/michaeloverell), and [Instagram](http://instagram.com/mboverell).
 Say hi!